| |

 protocol are registered, PHP will emit a notice to help you track

-potential problems in your script and then continue as though
+potential problems in your script and then continue as thoughfilenamespecifies a regular file.

 a local file, then it will try to open a stream on that file.